 Mensa was founded in Oxford, England in 1946 by barrister Roland Berrill and scientist-lawyer Lancelot Ware, with a simple premise: a society open to anyone whose IQ places them in the top 2%, regardless of background, politics or profession.
 Today Mensa International has national chapters in dozens of countries and well over 100,000 members worldwide.
 It is a social organization — local meetups, special interest groups on everything from chess to beekeeping, annual gatherings, and member publications.
 Membership is not a qualification or credential; it's a club whose only entry requirement is a test score.

 Mensa's admission standard is a percentile, not a fixed number: you must score at or above the 98th percentile on an approved, supervised intelligence test.
-That means different qualifying numbers on different tests, which confuses a lot of applicants.
+That is why the minimum IQ Mensa requires is a different number on different tests, which confuses a lot of applicants.

 | Test | Standard deviation | Approximate qualifying score |